- Distance from Seattle: 136 miles

 - Best for: FamilyRomanticShopping

-Victoria, just to the northwest of Seattle on Vancouver Island, is seemingly a destination made for weekend getaways.
+Victoria, just northwest of Seattle on Vancouver Island, is seemingly a destination made for weekend getaways.
 The compact, historic city doesn't necessitate a car, and there's plenty of attractions to keep a family busy for two or three full days, whether grooming goats in a petting zoo, running through the blooms at Butchart Gardens, or dining in kid-friendly international restaurants.
-Everyone benefits from Victoria's "rain shadow" location; the locale boosts the blooms and gardens that seem to blossom in almost every corner of this town (48 regional, provincial, and federal parks dot Greater Victoria).
-So put your umbrella away and get ready to play. –By Lora Shinn
+Everyone benefits from Victoria's "rain shadow" location.
+The locale boosts the blooms and gardens that seem to blossom in almost every corner of this town (forty-eight regional, provincial, and federal parks dot Greater Victoria).
+So put your umbrella away and get ready to play. – By Lora Shinn

 Victoria Cheat Sheet